bettymakes/fed-week-1-resume/README.md

 Heya Andrew!
 Check out my changes, you're almost there :)!
 Take a look and see if it makes sense.

+-B